tbnsilveira/semantic_classifier/README.md

-# Semantic Similarity
+# Semantic Content Classifier

-Welcome to the Semantic Similarity Analysis project, where we explore the nuances of language through **objective** and **subjective** categorizations of words, thus extended to sentences and texts.
+Welcome to the Semantic Content Classifier project, where we explore the nuances of language through **objective** and **subjective** categorizations of words, thus extended to sentences and texts.
 This project centers around the SCA_Utils library, a tool developed to enhance text analysis by leveraging pre-trained SpaCy embeddings and Semantic Content Analysis (SCA).

 ## Technical Overview